What Is Dream Analysis? Psychology Behind Decoding Your Dreams

 Because dreams mean different things to different people, they can play a unique role in a relationship.

 Dreams are very personal things.
-No one else can experience our dreams unless we share them.
-Sharing your dreams with your partner can be a way for the two of you to grow closer together.
 You may also rely on your partner to help you recover from the negative feelings of bad dreams.

 Remember that dreams are only as important as you make them.
 If your dream alarmed you and you feel like your partner should know about it, maybe you should bring it up with them.
 However, if you believe your dream was just a dream, it may be easier to keep it to yourself.